DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/TO-DO LIST.md

 ## Dovahscript

 * It'd be worth investigating whether template metaprogramming can cut down on the boilerplate and copying-and-pasting used throughout the Lua API implementations.
-We could write templates for accessing form properties, which take lambdas or pointers-to-member to perform the requisite access, for example.
+We could write templates for accessing form properties, which take lambdas or pointers-to-members to perform the requisite access, for example.
 My only concern is that we might end up annihilating script performance when compiling in Debug, as *nothing* gets inlined; even `__forceinline` is disobeyed.
+  * Pointers-to-members would avoid the overhead associated with accessor lambdas, but C++ has a hole in the standard: there's no way to get a pointer-to-member of a nested struct.
+A template powered by macros and `offsetof` could simulate that capability.

+## Worldedit/Worldinput

+* The current system for tools is still a bit messy...
+  * The `tool_response_tuple` struct should include presence bits for any tools that don't define a `response` type.
+That way, tools that have no specific response details to offer (e.g. "do this thing, with no parameters" tools, common in debugging) are still representable.
+  * Action nodes are capable of having a `nullptr` options-union pointer, which will trigger an assertion failure when the bind list is processed.
+Can we make it so that an action node will *always* have a valid options pointer, e.g. because it constructs the options-union in its constructor and uses a smart pointer for ownership/overwrites?
+(It'd have to be a custom smart pointer or a `std::unique_ptr` with a custom deleter, to account for the way we subclass things.)
+    * The problem with this is that we don't want to have to include the non-opaque options union header in the action node header and, transitiviely, in every header that ever touches control schemes.
+      * But the control scheme header already forward-declares the node types, does it not?
+So this shouldn't be a problem.
+  * We should modify `options_union` to be capable of representing tools that have no `options` struct.
+(We've already indirectly done this by having the tool base class declare an empty `options` type as a band-aid for the above-mentioned assertion failure, but that means that `options_union` now defines dispatch table entries for these no-op structs, which is wasteful.
+It'd be nice if `options_union`'s type-tag could refer to any tool and we just had functionality in place for tools with no options.)

 ## Worldinput